DevBigEazi/TicketCity/README.md

 ### For Attendees

 1. **Purchase tickets** for desired events by signing a permit message
-2. **Attend the event** and verify attendance with the verification code
+2. **Attend the event** and verify attendance with the verification code and cryptographic signature
 3. **Flag events** if they were fraudulent or didn't deliver as promised
 4. **Claim refunds** if the event is confirmed as a scam